OFTC’s Terry Hill: Perseverance Wins the Race

 “I had plans to obtain my associate degree in Criminal Justice,” Hill shared.
-“Afterwards I was going to relocate to Savannah, so I could attend the University of Savannah to further my education in law and get a job on the police force while I attended school.”
+“Afterwards I was going to relocate to Savannah, so I could attend Savannah State University to further my education in law and get a job on the police force while I attended school.”

 But after work one day Hill woke up in the emergency room with serious injuries to his foot.
 “My foot had been cut in half and my fifth toe had been partially amputated.
 All of a sudden my whole life was turned upside down,” he said.

 In one moment, Hill felt so close to accomplishing his goals that nothing could deter his plans; but the reality of his next moment proved to be an unexpected journey that, despite the hardships, he’s thankful to have experienced.

 After undergoing seven different surgeries to his foot, Hill came to the unwanted realization that his dreams of working in law enforcement were over.
 “I finally came to the realization that I could never do the job I wanted.
 I had a life changing accident that left me disabled and I needed to look to other avenues to provide for my family.”